 Children tend to benefit from a structured routine.
 Create daily schedules for things that tend to create conflict in the family – like doing homework or going to bed.
 It will be an adjustment period as your child gets used to doing things at a set time every day, but the conflicts should subside once the routine becomes a habit.

 The therapist will help your family talk and work through the difficulties you are facing and offer specific, personalized advice.
 They can also provide a fresh, healthy perspective.
 For more than 10 years, therapists at Kayenta Therapy have provided family therapy and low cost therapy options to patients.
-If you’re ready to schedule a session for you and your family, contact one of our therapists today.
+If you’re ready to schedule a session for you and your family, contact one of the therapists today.